barricklab/breseq/src/doc/installation.rst

   ./configure
   make
+  make test
   sudo make install

+``make test`` is optional, but recommended.
+It should take less than 5 minutes to run and report success at the end if everything is operating correctly.

 These commands compile and install not only |breseq|, but also some open-source code developed by others.
 These packages are included in the |breseq| source distribution under /extern: